workmanjack/lyric-mood-classification/README.md

 * Importing, filtering, and preprocessing the lyrics
 * Training word embeddings with lyrics2vec
-* Vectorize and split the dataset
+* Vectorizing and splitting the dataset
-* Train the CNN
+* Training the CNN

 This pipeline is available via [mood_classification.py](mood_classification.py).
-With one command, you can generate word embeddings and train a CNN model on our lyrics dataset.
+With one command, you can generate word embeddings and train a CNN model on our lyrics dataset!
 The configuration options are numerous.
 Please review the script's documentation for details.

 Run `python mood_classification.py`